whamcloud/Online-Help/docs/Install_Guide/ig_ch_06_creating_LFS.md

 **WARNING**: To manage Lustre file systems from the command line, you must use the Manager for Lustre\* command line interface (CLI).

-***WARNING**: Modifying a file system manually from a shell on a storage server will interfere with the ability of the Intel® Manager for Lustre\* software to manage and monitor the file system. *
+***WARNING**: Modifying a file system manually from a shell on a storage server will interfere with the ability of the Manager for Lustre\* software to manage and monitor the file system. *

 Storage servers created in the manager GUI can